anhthi-ieig/curiculum-vitae/script.md

   .
 Your Financial Journey - Insurance (SG, HK, TW)
 - Tech stacks: Micro-frontends, ReactJS, Redux Saga, Redux-Toolkit, Styled-Components, Pact, i18n...
 - Contribution
   .
-Starting with Crypto Trading, my mainly tasks are estimating, delivering features in Order Placement module on mobile layout, solving tech issues and feature conflicts when doing modules integration(~8 teams, 8 modules).
+Starting with Crypto Trading, my mainly tasks are estimating, delivering features for Order Placement module in mobile layout, solving tech issues and feature conflicts when doing modules integration(~8 teams, 8 modules).
 Thanks for good feedbacks from client, we are trusted to continue developing the Stock Trading product
   .
 Volunteer doing a refactor using Singleton pattern to adapt 2 more markets (TW, HK) on the current Stock Trading codebase (SG)
   .
 After some vendors cut-off waves, I'm one of 3 FE developers who handles 8 previous modules, get done the desktop layout enhancement, code refactoring and bugs fixing for Crypto Trading project
   .
 Being more meticulous on constructing UI, coding catchup and communication are getting to a higher level